 A growing number of maritime actors are seeking onboard wireless connectivity to reduce accidents and deaths.
 It is estimated that in five years, 50 per cent of all maritime actors will have installed an IoT solution to improve worker safety.

-After five years of development, the ConnectPOB solution is ready for the market.
-ScanReach is now already in use on over 30 vessels around the world, and this number is expected to increase to 200 to 300 vessels by year-end 2021.
+After years of development, the ConnectPOB solution is already in use on over 30 vessels around the world, and this number is expected to increase to 200 to 300 vessels by year-end 2021.

-ScanReach also offers a customised solution for POB on offshore wind farms.
+ScanReach also delivers POB Connect Wind, a customised solution for the offshore wind industry.

 Onboard wireless connectivity for safer maritime operations